saforem2/m/README.md

 The same entry point is available via `python -m pbs_tui`.
 The interface displays a summary panel, tables for jobs/nodes/queues, and a detail pane for the selected row.
 Refreshing happens automatically; press `r` to force an immediate update.

+Adjust the refresh cadence with `pbs-tui --refresh-interval 60` (seconds) if you prefer a slower or faster polling loop.

 ### Key bindings